 3. Flexible Sole

 Crucial to developing a strong, resilient foot is adopting footwear that possesses a truly flexible sole.
-Indeed, whether or not a shoe has a flexible sole is one of the most important considerations when shopping for shoes.
-In our experience, we’ve found that shoes with thinner, more flexible soles offer better ground feel, encourage more mindful walking and running, and allow your foot to become stronger by doing a larger share of the weight-bearing work.
+Indeed, whether or not a shoe has a flexible sole is one of the more important considerations when shopping for shoes.
+In our experience, we’ve found that shoes with thinner, more flexible soles offer better ground feel, encourage more mindful walking and running, and improve foot strength by allowing your entire forefoot, toes included, to do more of the weight-bearing work.
 A lot of conventional shoes possess rigid, inflexible soles that supposedly offer “support” and “protection” that the foot “needs,” but in reality, more rigid soles essentially immobilize your foot, making it weaker over time and less capable of functioning as nature intended.

 What to look for: Look for footwear that you can easily bend, fold, or twist in multiple directions or easily roll up into a ball.
 These are all indications of a truly flexible (and foot-healthy) sole.